DHRI-Curriculum/Data-and-Ethics/sections/forms.md

 "(i) Research data is defined as the recorded factual material commonly accepted in the scientific community as necessary to validate research findings, but not any of the following: preliminary analyses, drafts of scientific papers, plans for future research, peer reviews, or communications with colleagues."
 OMB-110, Subpart C, section 36, (d) (i), http://www.whitehouse.gov/omb/circulars_a110/

-Di's note: not to sure where to add this part about data:
 "The short answer is that we can’t always trust empirical measures at face value: data is always biased, measurements always contain errors, systems always have confounders, and people always make assumptions."
 Angela Bassa. https://medium.com/@angebassa/data-alone-isnt-ground-truth-9e733079dfd4

 In summary, research data is: